f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | DEBUG     | alertSeverity = 7  | Debug-level messages              |
 +-----------+--------------------+-----------------------------------+

-In this case, instead of raising the **hardware-device-fault** SNMP trap twice (once for each event), it is raised only one time but becuase of two separate concurrent sub events.
+In this case, instead of raising the **hardware-device-fault** SNMP trap twice (once for each event), it is raised only one time becuase of two separate concurrent sub events.
 Take note of the **alertSeverity=0** in the SNMP alarm indicating an **Emergency** status.

 .. code-block:: bash